 The skilled offender has managed to create an illusion that what he wants is power and control.
 We are right in believing that this partly explains his behaviour but sadly his intention goes further.
 The tactics of targeting, setting up and grooming are used by all sexual predators who wish to develop and maintain a long-term sexual relationship with their target.
 (111)

-… the adult intimate abuser is much more devious than the pedophile, and has managed to direct our attention away from his crime.
-His skill as a psychephile has resulted in us all being conned by his language.
-Both the target woman and those who might help her have allowed him to explain what is going on.
+….the adult intimate abuser is much more devious than the paedophile and has managed to direct our attention away from his crime.
+His skill as a psychephile has resulted in all of us being conned by his language.
+Both the target woman and those who might help her have responded to his crime by allowing him to explain what is going on.
 (84)

-Their intimate knowledge of the target women allowed them to confidently act in a criminal way, knowing the effect that their behaviour would have on the woman.
+….their intimate knowledge of the target woman allowed them to confidently act in a criminal way, knowing the effect that their behaviour would have on the woman.
 They know the effect because the woman constantly tells them what is happening to her.
-She does so in the hope that if he becomes aware of her distress, he will change.
+She does so in the hope that if he becomes aware of her distress he will change.
 Her position is never acknowledged and she becomes convinced that he never listens to her.
 But he stores up her reaction to any abusive behaviour and knows that he can repeat that behaviour and be assured of the same response.
 (88)

 Too long have I had my dwelling among those who hate peace.